CtrlK

 Trigger Term Quality

-It includes some relevant keywords like 'Call Automation', 'azure-communication-callautomation', and 'legacy code', which could help match user queries about this specific SDK.
-However, it lacks natural terms describing what the skill actually handles.
+It includes some relevant keywords like 'Call Automation', 'azure-communication-callautomation', and 'legacy code', which could help match user queries about the deprecated SDK.
+However, it lacks natural terms a user might say when needing this skill.

 2 / 3